soxueren/atsd/rule-engine/email-action.md

 ## Creating a Rule

-To enable email notifications for a metric of interest, open the **Confguration > Rules** page and create a new rule.
+To enable email notifications for a metric of interest, open the **Configuration > Rules** page and create a new rule.

 Specify rule name, metric name, and an expression to evaluate incoming